Brolock/barcode_recognition/README.md

 # Basic use

 Recognition on an image:

-./tirf [--debug] <path/to/image>
+./tirf [--debug] path/to/image

 Recognition on a video:

-# Will capture the video stream from the webcam
+Will capture the video stream from the webcam:

 ./tirf --video

-# Will play the video on path
+Will play the video on path:

-./tirf --video <path/to/video>
+./tirf --video path/to/video